Recess, County Galway

 Recess (Irish: Sraith Saileach or Sraith Salach) is a village in County Galway, Ireland.
 Its official name is in Irish, Sraith Saileach, and translates as "stream of the willow tree".
-A notable former resident was Seán Lester, the last Secretary General of the League of Nations, who lived there following his retirement until his death in 1959.
+A notable former resident was Seán Lester, the last Secretary General of the League of Nations, who lived there following his retirement until his death in 1959; another was Pádraig MacKernan, a noted Irish diplomat who owned a home at the nearby Lough Athry.

 Transport

 Recess railway station was on the Galway-Clifden line of the Midland Great Western Railway.
 The line opened on 1 July 1895 and was closed on 29 April 1935.
 The railway owned a hotel at Recess which on 13 October 1922 was burned down by Republicans (together with nearby Glendalough House) to prevent the National troops from using them as billets.

 Name

-The name in the Irish language is Sruth meaning stream and Saileach meaning Sally tree.
-The name stone on entering the village is incorrectly spelled which gives another meaning.
+The name in the Irish language is Sruth meaning stream and Saileach meaning Sally (willow) tree.
+The name stone on entering the village is incorrectly spelled which gives another meaning ("dirty row").